facuellarg/go-guide/readme.md

 #### Sync
 ##### Mutex
-Mutex its the way that you can ensure that a resource is access only for one goroutine at time. you can found a fully explanation [Here](https://tour.golang.org/concurrency/9)
+Mutex is the way that you can ensure that a resource is access only for one goroutine at time. you can found a fully explanation [Here](https://tour.golang.org/concurrency/9)

 ##### Wait Group
-Some times  we want wait that all threads launched finish its work to continue, for this cases exists WaitGroup of sync library.
+Some times  we want wait that all threads launched finish its work before continue, for this cases exists WaitGroup from sync library.
 We will use three functionalities `Add`, `Done` and `Wait`
-Supposes that `Add` add a number to a count, `Done` subtracts one to the count and `Wait`  blocks the program until the count becomes 0.
+Supposes that `Add` add a number to a count, `Done` subtracts one to that count and `Wait`  blocks the program until the count becomes 0.
 ```Go
 package main